eupp/kotlinx-lincheck/docs/topics/operation-arguments.md

    | get(2): [-1]    |                  |
    | ---------------------------------- |

+   ---
+   All operations above the horizontal line `| ----- |` happen-before those below the line
+   ---

    The following interleaving leads to the error:
    | ---------------------------------------------------------------------- |
    |    Thread 1     |                       Thread 2                       |